chrisdoc/thesis/thesis.md

 tracking is used for the area in which the accident occurred.
 This approach improves the accuracy while trying to minimize the additional network load introduced by active tracking.

+#### Differences and Contribution

+Our approach utilizes handover events.
+Consecutive Handovers during a call will be combined to a handover sequence.
+This sequence will be used to model the subscriber mobility.
+Handovers allow the subscriber to move from the coverage of one cell site to another while still maintaining an ongoing call or data transfer.
+By estimating the origin of each handover event a trajectory can be computed.
+The computed trajectory represents the subscriber route.
+The time of occurrence of a handover event is used as the timestamp.
+Timestamps in combination with the route will later be used to compute the average velocity for each route segment between two consecutive handover events.
+Thus, the system can only compute the average velocity for each route segment; the smaller the coverage area of succeeding handovers is, the more accurate the velocity will be.
+The main limitation of our approach is that it only works for subscriber in connected mode.
+Therefore, it can only be used to generate trajectories for subscribers during a call.
+However, this limitation is not a drawback for network simulation since most of the traffic is produced by connected subscribers.
+This approach allows mobile network operators to test their mobile networks with simulations based on subscriber behavior.
+The benefit is that trajectories can be generated for each day of the year.
+Therefore, this approach can be used to investigate, how changes in the network infrastructure deal with recent scenarios.
+Annotating the derived route with timing information is an important figure as it influences the network load and traffic.

 Fundamentals {#cha:fundamentals}
 ============